simon622/string-table/README.md

 Great for debugging and quickly visualising data for logging or reporting.

 ## Recent changes
+* 2018 - Added support for ResultSet reading into StringTable
 * 2019 - Added support for data sorting by Lexical and Numeric orders.
 * 2019 - Added support for HTML output